angx-system/angeliax/SCHEMA.md

 | learning    | Something discovered worth sharing.     | *Batch cooking confirmed.
 Waste down 40%.
 Method documented and attached.* |
 | retired     | Provision permanently ended.            | *Breakfast ended permanently.
 Final day March 31st.*                       |

 A commons learning signal documents a method for sustaining or improving the provision itself — not the surplus being given.
 It teaches another steward how to keep a similar commitment running, the same way an operational learning signal teaches someone to build a similar filter.
 Nothing here describes what is available to take.
+No signal type in either log records need, request, or availability for the taking.
+Matching tools such as angx-reader operate strictly method-to-method — a failure paired only with a learning signal, never with another node's surplus.
+ANGX makes standing provisions durably visible.
+It does not move, broker, reserve, or route them.

 ---